ChenXiaolong2020/Econote/index.md

 About the "Econote".
 It is a word which be created by myself, it is a combination of Eco and note.
 Eco, of course, is economics prefix, note means random record.

-in the last few days, maybe I will publish something about Econometrics and Financial Engineering.
+In the last few days, maybe I will publish something about Econometrics and Financial Engineering.
 In my opinion, these two subjects are important and full of charm.
 I hope one day I can learn them well.

 ### Page Context